Cryptocoryne Balansae

 Cryptocoryne balansae is a unique grass-like, ruffled-leaved, aquatic plant that can help recreate a natural stream bed—an exceptional choice for blackwater, biotope, and botanical method aquariums.
 Originating from the slow-moving rivers and streams of Southeast Asia, particularly Thailand, this plant thrives in tropical conditions with stable parameters, making it ideal for ecosystems that emphasize natural processes.
 Stable parameters are imperative to help prevent Crypt melt, which is a phenomenon that occurs when a sudden shift in water parameters causes the plant to melt all of its leaves.

-Caring for Cryptocoryne Balansae in Blackwater Environments
+Caring for Cryptocoryne Balansae in Blackwater Aquariums

 Care: Easy